 Just like other types of rats, Dumbo rats are omnivores, meaning that they can eat meat and plant-based foods.

 The diet of the dumbo rat is no different from that of other rats.
 The majority of their food intake should be commercial pellets because they’re the most nutritionally complete food available for rats, with a smaller amount of their diet consisting of fresh fruits and vegetables.

 Rats can eat many different types of food, but there are things that are toxic to them.
 Since they are unable to throw up, it’s very important that you do your research before you feed them any kind of food, otherwise, if you feed them the wrong food, it can have disastrous consequences.
 You can find a complete list of foods that are safe and dangerous for rats to eat here.

 The minimum cage size for any kind of rat, including the dumbo, is 2 cubic feet of space per rat, which is a cage of about 25 inches in length, 12 inches in width, and 14 inches in height.
 However, since rats are very social animals and do not do very well if you keep them alone, it’s recommended to get at least a pair of rats.
 Therefore, you should double the aforementioned size.
 Keep in mind that the size mentioned is the absolute minimum cage size – when in doubt, a bigger cage is always better!

 Dumbo rats, just like any kind of rat, enjoy having a lot of space available to run and play around so a bigger cage means a happier rat.

 Another important thing to keep in mind when selecting a cage for your dumbo rat is bar spacing.
-The bar spacing should be around 0.5 inches – small enough to prevent to rats from escaping – big enough for your rats to be able to climb on it without injuring themselves.
+The bar spacing should be around 0.5 inches – small enough to prevent rats from escaping – big enough for your rats to be able to climb on it without injuring themselves.